CBS Logo

 Solutions applied across industry:

-Regulatory agencies expect a clearly defined ADA and NAb strategy supported by fit-for-purpose assays and full validation of sensitivity, selectivity, drug tolerance, and MRD justification.
-Submissions must include ADA incidence summaries linked to PK, PD, efficacy, and safety using validated analytical and clinical datasets.
+FDA and EMA expect a clearly defined immunogenicity strategy supported by fit-for-purpose assays and full NAb assay validation covering sensitivity, selectivity, drug tolerance, and MRD justification.
+Submissions must include ADA incidence summaries linked to PK, PD, efficacy, and safety data using validated analytical and clinical datasets.

 Neutralizing antibody assay expectations